-Students in the TOP program have the advantage of blending online curriculum, project based learning, and outdoor and community adventures with CCHS courses and programs as they earn credits toward graduation.
+Students in the TOP program have the advantage of blending online curriculum, project based learning, and outdoor and community adventures with CCHS courses and programs.
 Students map out an individualized educational pathway that highlights their interests, and challenges their strengths, while being supported and guided by their teachers, advisor, and peers.